ShakirSofi/johnwlambert.github.io/_posts/2019-01-02-precision-recall.markdown

 AP = \sum\limits_{i=1}^N \mbox{Prec}(i) \Delta\mbox{Rec}(i)
 $$

+To obtain a high score, a method must have precision at all levels of recall, penalizing methods that retrieve only a subset of examples with high precision (e.g. side views of a car) [5].
 In the [PASCAL VOC 2010 Paper](http://host.robots.ox.ac.uk/pascal/VOC/pubs/everingham10.pdf) [5], one will find AP defined as:

 $$
 AP = \frac{1}{11} \sum\limits_{R_i} \hat{P}(R_i) = \frac{1}{11} \sum\limits_{r \in \{0, 0.1, \dots, 1\}} \hat{P}(r)